ank247/BlockChain/README.md

     ASG1:

    1. Could not relate the input in ex1.py with that to be put in blockcypher online.

+    Solution

+     Private key: cPoTjeTeZfWKycFMktDvimL3Dn4h3VL39xfkC9gA7Bb4Fc94i1Lx
+     Address: mgZMyfSQvNtQCEiFuZdn3ASmzpwmEeQMct

 # bitcoin